 It’s not uncommon for videos to become “viral,” especially ones that have an entertaining or powerful message.
 An entertaining video that made its rounds last year was Kmart’s ship my pants video.
 The main purpose of the video was to help Kmart generate web sales — the main arena where they could compete with the likes of Target and Walmart.
 This ad ranks as the 37th most shared ad of all-time, according to Unruly Media, a firm that tracks viral ads.

 Videos fit into our lives seamlessly, whether you an iPad, mobile device, laptop, or other device.
 It’s one less thing you have to worry about as you’re testing and building your campaigns!

 A great example of this is the Dove Real Beauty campaign where the goal was to widen the definition of beauty.
 A key video helped propel the campaign with over 61 million viral video hits later.
 Although no Dove products were mentioned in the video, the content was incredibly powerful and very engaging.
 Viewers wanted to listen to how women were describing themselves, see how that feedback was translated to the artist, and ultimately, capture the moment when the ladies saw the sketch of their self-defined beauty.

 If you’re convinced that you want to start incorporating videos into your affiliate marketing program, your first step is to understand how the medium works (timing, device type, etc.), and then hash out your video marketing plan.
 Talk to advertisers about stimulating purchases with videos.
 Consider asking them about being paid on a view-thru basis where sales can be tracked back to your videos.
+Or reach out to influencers and creators on apps like TikTok and Instagram.
 It can also be worth your while to ask for a greater cut for those higher conversion rates if they are driven by strong videos.

 What’s your experience with video marketing?
 What tactics have worked well for you?
 I’d like to hear your thoughts in the comments section.